5k-mirrors/poe-live-search-manager/README.md

 Supported trade sites:
 - [pathofexile.com/trade](https://www.pathofexile.com/trade/search/)

+[According to GGG](https://www.poe-vault.com/news/2019/05/03/improvements-to-trading-in-path-of-exile-on-pc-are-they-coming), the current form of trading is not going to change.
+Still, it can be improved.
+We've been improving it [since Legacy league](https://github.com/5k-mirrors/poe-sniper/releases/tag/v0.1.0).
+Settle in for simpler, faster, in-game trading.

 *You are viewing the README of version [v1.6.0](/../../releases/tag/v1.6.0).
 This is a completely new app with [pathofexile.com/trade](https://www.pathofexile.com/trade/search/) support and a graphical interface.
 GitHub is only used to host releases and issues.
 You can find the old app and other releases [here](/../../releases).*

 ## Usage